dhp82/4gproxy/android/README.md

+## Ver87
+Update the ip rotation feature for non-rooted phone, we use a new way to do it to make it works more stable.

 ## ver85
 We removed uniqueId storage in local file according customer request.
 Because it will hard to do backup and move the new phone.